snipercup/CataX/.project-management/maintenance-tasks.md

 13. **Lore & Design Implementation Review**
     Cross-check the implemented content with design documents, roadmap, and lore.
 Suggest additions or corrections to bring the game closer to its intended narrative and feature set.

+14. **Map Categorization and Template Generation**
+    Review the categorized maps in `/mods/dimensionfall/maps` and pick one category.
+Add a new map to that category.
+The new map must include the following fields: `mapheight`, `mapwidth`, `name`, `weight`, `description`, `id`, `categories`, and `connections`.
+Include an empty `levels` array to allow manual map painting later.
+Use a name and description that aligns with the chosen category.

+15. **Item Combination and Crafting Expansion**
+    Analyze the items in `/mods/dimensionfall/items` and propose three new items.
+These should either combine existing items or introduce new item categories.
+Each item must include basic properties and appropriate type-specific fields (e.g., melee stats, crafting inputs/outputs).
+Ensure the new items include at leat one craftable item and are logically connected to existing content.

 ---